tulu17/dragon_slayer_rpg/README.md

 - Press F5 or go to the "Run" menu and select "Start Debugging" to run the game.
 - Open Locally in preffered web browser

-You are now ready to immerse yourself in the world of Dragon Repeller RPG!
+You are now ready to immerse yourself in the world of Dragon Slayer RPG!
 Explore the town, battle monsters, and become the hero the citizens need.
 May your journey be filled with excitement and triumph!